Vekhir/irc-core/README.md

 * Detailed view to see all the messages in a channel in full detail with hostmask and timestamp (F2)
 * Context sensitive tab completion
 * Searchable ban, quiet, invex, and exception view separate from chat messages
-* Searchable user list, detailed view shows full hostmasks
+* Searchable channel and user lists, detailed view shows full hostmasks
 * WYSIWYG mIRC formatting input
 * Multi-line editing
 * Dynamic, in-place message searching